Albertperlas/Latest-RNA-and-DNA-nanopores-allow-for-rapid-avian-influenza-profiling/README.md

 Script to perform de novo assembly from all fastq files

-## cDNA_vRNA_plot.R

-R Scrip used to obtain depth coverage by segment

 ## blastn_seq.sh

 Script used to Blastn 2 sequences to all AIV segments and to all consensus fasta files.

+## simple-coverage_plot.R

+R Scrip used to obtain depth coverage by segment plot

+## read_lenght_plot.R

+R script to obtain read length plot

+## bit_score_plot.R

+R script to obtain bit score plot

 ## other documents